SyncfusionExamples/xamarin-schedule-getting-started/README.md

 Display the appointments of each resource in a discrete timeline view to enhance viewability.

-{:.list-unstyled}
 * [Learn more about Resource view](https://www.syncfusion.com/xamarin-ui-controls/xamarin-scheduler/resource-view?utm_source=github&utm_medium=listing&utm_campaign=xamarin-scheduler-github-samples)

-{:.list-unstyled}
 * [Resource view documentation](https://help.syncfusion.com/xamarin/scheduler/resource-view?utm_source=github&utm_medium=listing&utm_campaign=xamarin-scheduler-github-samples)

 ### Time zones
 Display appointments created in various time zones.
 Appointments can also be created  in any time zone regardless of the time zone set on the system or device.
 Appointment times also automatically adjust  for daylight savings.

-{:.list-unstyled}
 * [Time zone documentation](https://help.syncfusion.com/xamarin/scheduler/timezone?utm_source=github&utm_medium=listing&utm_campaign=xamarin-scheduler-github-samples)

 ### Globalization and localization

 #### Globalization

-* •	Display date-time formats and schedule headers in different cultures to meet the various needs of different regions.
+* Display date-time formats and schedule headers in different cultures to meet the various needs of different regions.
-* •	Xamarin Scheduler also supports changing the first day of the week.
+* Xamarin Scheduler also supports changing the first day of the week.

 #### Localization

 Localize static text in Xamarin scheduler by specifying them in the corresponding languages.

-{:.list-unstyled}
 * [Localization documentation](https://help.syncfusion.com/xamarin/scheduler/localization?utm_source=github&utm_medium=listing&utm_campaign=xamarin-scheduler-github-samples)

 ### Right to left(RTL)